 Financial Inclusion Partnership

-If you would like to find out more about the Financial Inclusion Partnership, or if your organisation would like to get involved and contribute in some way to helping Birmingham's citizens manage their money well, then please drop us a line at firstname.lastname@example.org.
+If you’d like to find out more about the Financial Inclusion Partnership, or if your organisation would like to get involved, email us at firstname.lastname@example.org.